petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/creating-form-fragments.md

    ![In the Code tab, add HTML, CSS, and JavaScript for your fragment.](./creating-form-fragments/images/03.png)

 1. (Optional) In the Configuration tab, use JSON to configure the fragment and add options to it.
+See [Fragment Configuration Types Reference](../reference/fragments/fragment-configuration-types-reference.md) to learn more about different fragment configuration types.

    ![In the Configuration tab, use JSON to configure the fragment and add options to it](./creating-form-fragments/images/04.png)